-St Mark's CE Primary School Child Protection Policy
+Mersham Primary School Child Protection Policy

 This is a core policy that forms part of the induction for all staff.
 It is a requirement that all members of staff have access to this policy and sign to say they have read and understood its contents.